-As of September 30, 2012, RLC has four wholly-owned subsidiaries, a 51%-owned subsidiary and an 80%-owned subsidiary, all of which are consolidated with the Company's financial statements.
+As of September 30, 2013, RLC has five wholly-owned subsidiaries and two 51%-owned subsidiaries, all of which are consolidated with the Company's financial statements.

 On March 4, 2009, the Securities and Exchange Commission (SEC) approved the plan of merger of the Parent Company with wholly-owned subsidiaries, Robinsons Homes, Inc. (RHI), Trion Homes Development Corporation (THDC) and Manila Midtown Hotels and Land Corporation (MMHLC).
 The merger resulted to enhanced operating efficiencies and economies, increased financial strength through pooling of resources and more favorable financing and credit facilities.
 No Parent Company shares were issued in exchange for the net assets of RHI, THDC and MMHLC.